 When thinking of server location in terms of speed and proximity, it’s not always about distance, but also hops.
 Hops in this case refers to the number of routers and exchanges taking place between the user and the hosting provider.
 Often, the further the distance, the more hops and added latency for faraway users.

-In that Doubleclick research paper, they report that “artificial latency added to the newspaper The Telegraph resulted in page views dropping by 11% for a 4s delay and 44% for a 20s delay.”
+In a recent Google study, they report that “artificial latency added to the newspaper The Telegraph resulted in page views dropping by 11% for a 4 second delay and 44% for a 20 second delay.”
 On the flip side, “Ancestory.com recorded a 7% positive rise in conversions after improving the render time of web pages by 68%, reducing page bloat by 46% and reducing load time by 64%.”

-To deliver the speediest result for your visitors, the bottom line is to find a host that doesn’t overcrowd their servers.
+To deliver the speediest result for your visitors, find a host that doesn’t overcrowd their servers.
 The more sites on a server means more resources those sites use up, which equals a slower page load for your website.
 Also make sure you are reducing page load time on your end.
 Tips include image optimization, reducing HTTP requests, PHP and database queries, and removing useless plugins.

 Server location (through the IP address of the server) is frequently near your users.
 However, some websites use distributed content delivery networks (CDNs) or are hosted in a country with better server infrastructure, so we try not to rely on the server location alone.

-So while you should choose the IP of your targeted country to your site, this doesn’t hold the same weight as it used to, as Google is adjusting to a more interconnected global market.
-For more information, read this Google’s webmaster support article on international targeting.
+Translation: while you should choose the IP of your targeted country to your site, this doesn’t hold the same weight as it used to, as Google is adjusting to a more interconnected global market.